 Devil's Club Dry Suit In-Depth Review

-The Immersion Research Devil's Club Dry Suit is all new for 2016.
+The Immersion Research Devil's Club Dry Suit is an all-around winner.
 IR has a well-earned reputation as a company that is "by kayakers, for kayakers," and it is evident when it comes to the Devil's Club Dry Suit.
 IR saw the need for a suit that was warm, breathable, and durable enough to stand up to anything thrown at it.
-Enter the Devil's Club.
-Devils_Club

 Specs: